Paul Clayton (Coronation Street): Development

-When the character's return was announced in 2007, it was revealed that the character would pick up where his on-screen father Terry left off.
-Tom Hudson stated that the character would develop to become a "loveable rogue", but would become much more of a rogue than lovable.
-He also said that the character would take interest in various of the Street's ladies.
-Following the character's return, Tom revealed that a role on the show was what he'd always hoped for, having watched the show with his mother as a child.
-Around the time that Liz Dawn, who played the character of Paul's paternal grandmother, Vera Duckworth, was revealed to be leaving the show, Tom claimed that he would miss the actor, even though he understood that her ill health forced her to leave.
-Prior to the character's departure in 2008, Tom claimed that he had enjoyed his role on the show, but had other things planned.
-Tom also said that the character would definitely return in later years, resembling his on-screen father; he also stated that the storyline in which the character would exit was what Tom had hoped for.
+When the character's return was announced in 2007, it was revealed that the character would pick up where his on-screen father, Terry, left off.
+Tom Hudson stated that the character would develop into a "loveable rogue", though he would ultimately become much more of a rogue than lovable.
+Hudson also noted that the character would take an interest in various women of the Street.

+Following the character's return, Hudson revealed that a role on the show was what he had always hoped for, having watched it with his mother as a child.
+Around the time it was announced that Liz Dawn, who played Paul's paternal grandmother, Vera Duckworth, was leaving the show, Hudson claimed he would miss the actress, while acknowledging that ill health had forced her to leave.

+Prior to the character's departure in 2008, Hudson stated that he had enjoyed his role but had other plans.
+He also said that the character would definitely return in later years, further resembling his on-screen father, and noted that the exit storyline was exactly what he had hoped for.